Tetram76/vendors/README.md

 # check if the remote exists
 git remote
 # if remote does not exist yet
-git remote add -t master XXX <url-or-path-to-XXX-repos>
+git remote add -t master XXX "`.origin.url`"
 # and then
 git fetch -n XXX
 git merge -X subtree=. --allow-unrelated-histories --no-commit XXX/master